Skip to main content

 Continue reading below

 The presenting feature is often pruritus ani or pruritus vulvae, especially at night.
 Loss of sleep can cause behavioural problems.
-Girls presenting before puberty with vaginal discharge, urinary tract infection, or nocturnal enuresis should be checked for threadworm.
-Do not immediately assume sexual abuse.
+Girls presenting before puberty with vaginal discharge, urinary tract infection, or nocturnal enuresis should be treated for threadworm.

 Worms can be easily missed and may not move much, simply looking like flakes of skin.
-A parent may have seen something like a tiny piece of white cotton moving in the anal or vulval region.
+A parent may have seen something like a tiny piece of white cotton moving in the anal or vulval region, but often they are not seen and treatment is based on symptoms rather than a confirmed diagnosis.

 Differential diagnosis